b. 06/02/1911 Hampstead, London. d. 11/02/1944 Tirana, Albania

 DATE AND PLACE OF GC ACTION: 10/1943 - 01/1944 Albania.

-Nicholls was born in Hampstead on 6 February 1911.
-He attended Shardlow Hall, Marlborough College in Wiltshire, studied law at Cambridge University and was commissioned into the 86th (East Anglian) (Hertfordshire Yeomanry) Field Brigade, Royal Artillery, Territorial Army as a second lieutenant in August 1933, promoted lieutenant on 3 August 1936 and transferred to the Coldstream Guards (Supplementary Reserve) in May 1937.
+He was commissioned into the 86th (East Anglian) (Hertfordshire Yeomanry) Field Brigade, Royal Artillery, Territorial Army as a second lieutenant in August 1933, promoted lieutenant on 3rd August 1936 and transferred to the Coldstream Guards (Supplementary Reserve) in May 1937.
 He was mobilised in 1939, went to France with the 2nd Battalion and was then posted to the Headquarters of the First Division as an Intelligence Officer to make best use of his knowledge of foreign languages.

 LOCATION OF MEDAL: GUARDS RHQ MUSEUM, WELLINGTON BARRACKS, LONDON.